Password Mistakes You and Your Employees Are (Probably) Making

 Periodic password resets have been created in order to reduce the period of time a system is exposed due to an account potentially being compromised.
-But why change passwords if there is no suspicious of a breach?
-Useless password resets burden users and create additional tasks for sysadmins if, for instance, your employees forget them and require password resets.
+But why change passwords if there is no suspicion of a breach?
+Useless password resets burden users and creates additional tasks for sysadmins if, for instance, your employees forget them and require password resets.

 So, how often should your users change their passwords?

 According to NIST, passwords should NOT be changed unless there is evidence of a data breach or any reason which shows a specific account has been compromised.
 In other words, only when there is a possible danger related to an account should password resets be mandatory, rather than making your users change their passwords on a predetermined schedule.